 Heads of departments or managers of a function are responsible for the overall environmental performance of their business area; we consider this to be a responsibility of equal importance to any other business activity.
-Adequate delegation of any responsibilities to support this continually must be sought, including through your department 'Sustainability warrior'.
+Adequate delegation of any responsibilities to support this continually must be sought, including through departmental participation in 'Sustainability warriors.'